kyma-project/kyma/docs/getting-started/07-bind-redis-service-to-microservice.md

      }'
    ```

-4. When you call the `https://$SERVICE_DOMAIN/orders` URL again, the system returns a response with similar order details:
+4. When you call the `https://$SERVICE_DOMAIN/orders` URL again, the system returns a response with order details similar to these:

    ```bash
    HTTP/2 200